Confederate Regiments & Batteries > Georgia

 1862

-March 22 Formed under Colonel William M. Slaughter, Lieutenant Colonel Edward Ball and Major Oliver P. Anthony
+March 22 Formed under the command of Colonel William M. Slaughter, Lieutenant Colonel Edward Ball and Major Oliver P. Anthony.

 April Sent to South Carolina for coast defence duties